 Ben Burns

-I am a second-year CSE PhD student at Georgia Tech advised by Peng Chen.
-My research interests are in generative modeling and uncertainty quantification.
-I am supported by the NSF Graduate Research Fellowship.
+Hello!
+I am a second-year PhD student in Computational Science and Engineering at Georgia Tech, where I am co-advised by Peng Chen and Sara Fridovich-Keil.
+My research interests are in generative modeling and in inverse problems.
+I am grateful to be supported by the NSF Graduate Research Fellowship.

-I am passionate about teaching.
-During my time at a UMass, I was heavily involved with the Undergraduate Course Assistant (UCA) program, serving as a Head UCA and as a UCA program coordinator.
+I am passionate about teaching, with an emphasis on high school and early-college STEM education.
+During my time at UMass, I was heavily involved with the Undergraduate Course Assistant (UCA) program, serving both as a Head UCA and as a UCA program coordinator.
 I am proud to have been recognized with one of the inaugural Lifetime UCA awards.

 [2025-06-13] I was awarded an NSF Graduate Research Fellowship.